 But this made me in turn start thinking about what we expect of parents in general.
 Scott B. Rae asks us to imagine a scenario where you and your spouse have a four-month-old baby in your house.

-Chances are you’d be arrested for child negligence, maybe even infanticide because the baby died before anyone found him or her.
-What this tells us is that if you’re a parent, your child has the right to expect you to look after his or her basic needs.
-Even when it puts a strain on you that you’d rather not have.
+As Rae argues, chances, are you’d be arrested for child negligence, maybe even infanticide because the baby died before anyone found him or her.
+What this tells us is that if you’re a parent, your child has the right to expect you to look after his or her basic needs, even when it puts a strain on you that you’d rather not have.

 One is the responsibility factor.
 All the woman who woke up plugged into the violinist did was go to bed.
-That is not an action that leads naturally to her situation.
+Klusendorf explains that is not an action that leads naturally to her situation.
 Having sex on the other hand does naturally lead to pregnancy.
-Thus the woman engaged in activity that created a life that is dependent on her.21 Second, there is the fact that no one besides the woman could provide the baby what they needed at the earliest stages of their life.
+Thus the woman engaged in activity that created a life that is dependent on her.
+Second, there is the fact that no one besides the woman could provide the baby what they needed at the earliest stages of their life.

 Let’s go back one last time to the parents who leave their baby home alone.
 You’re a neighbor who they asked to come by and feed the cats once a day.
 The first day you come over, you find the baby alone and starving and in need of a change.
 You could say, “Well, I consented to watching the house.
 That’s not the same as consenting to looking after this abandoned baby.”
 But if it was discovered that you also abandoned the baby, you’d likely be in just as much legal trouble as the parents.
 If this is true for someone who isn’t a parent, how much more should it be true for a parent?
-For these reasons, I don’t find his defense of the violinist argument compelling enough to prove it is okay for a parent to kill their child even though they’re a human person.
+For these reasons, I don’t find his defense of the violinist argument compelling enough to show that the baby isn’t entitled to use the mother’s body to survive.

 In the last chapter, Boonin addresses an issue that deserves mention: the uncertainty argument.
 Since are uncertain about the moral status of the fetus, some argue, shouldn’t we err on the side of not killing them?
 Boonin says